NT-D/HomePreview/README.md

 * homepreview.blend is sandbox for playing around python script.
 It includes python script.

 ## How to run
+This section describes how to run application.
+If you can't run correctly, please send feedback through [issue](https://github.com/NT-D/HomePreview/issues).

+### Setup Azure services
+1. Because we deeply uses Azure Paas, Serverless and Computing services, you need to have Azure Account.
+If you don't have it, you can start with [free account](https://azure.microsoft.com/en-us/free/).
+2. For hosting web application for staff, we need to create web server.
+In Azure you can use managed web server called [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).
+You can learn how to create web apps with [this video](https://azure.microsoft.com/en-us/resources/videos/create-a-web-app-with-nodejs-and-azure-app-service/).
+In this solution, we uses ASP.NET, so [this tutorial](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet-framework) is also useful for you.
+3.

 You need to make `local.settings.json` like this for running Azure Functions.

 ```javascript